 Why are Carbon Credits Prices so high?

-The forecast also points to upward price pressure on raw materials, primarily influenced by technical data, which has an impact of €2.34 per ton of CO2.
-Key factors contributing to this pressure include the Futures Curve and Trend Following, each contributing over €1.5 per ton of CO2.
-All data types consistently predict this trend.
+The current forecast points to upward price pressure on raw materials, primarily influenced by technical data, which has an impact of €1.58 per ton of CO2.
+Key factors contributing to this pressure include the Futures Curve, which adds €1.44, and Calendar Effects, which subtract €1.11.
+All data types are aligned with this upward trend.

 What is the current / spot price of Carbon Credits?